 Advocacy and organizing in Springfield this legislative session resulted in the passage of HB88 and SB190, bills removing barriers for TANF recipients and homeless college students, and a budget that includes $1 billion in funding dedicated to housing, homelessness prevention, and services.

 By Niya K. Kelly, Director of State Legislative Policy, Equity and Transformation

 During this successful legislative session, CCH policy and organizing staff alongside our grassroots leaders worked on various initiatives to remove barriers for people experiencing homelessness.

-CCH advocated with Heartland Alliance and the Sargent Shriver National Center on Poverty Law to eliminate the Temporary Assistance for Needy Families (TANF) full family sanction, House Bill 88, (sponsored by Leader Mary Flowers in the House and Senator Patricia Van Pelt in the Senate).
+CCH advocated with Heartland Alliance and the Sargent Shriver National Center on Poverty Law to remove the eligibility restriction that bars people with drug-related felony convictions from receiving Temporary Assistance for Needy Families (TANF), House Bill 88, (sponsored by Leader Mary Flowers in the House and Senator Patricia Van Pelt in the Senate).
 TANF is a cash grant providing families living in extreme poverty with assistance to meet their basic needs.

 For the last 25 years, Illinoisans with drug felonies on their background have been barred from receiving assistance for themselves and their children.
 HB88 will follow the national trend to repeal our state’s felony drug ban for families eligible and applying for TANF.

 The Personal Responsibility and Work Opportunity Reconciliation Act, passed by Congress in 1996, banned individuals with a drug-related felony conviction from receiving Supplemental Nutrition Assistance (SNAP) and TANF benefits for life, unless their state legislature opted out.
 Illinois repealed it is SNAP felony drug ban in 2014, and limited the TANF ban to two years for some.